coolacid/elasticsearch-proxy/README.md

 ----------

 - Add Authentication "plugins" so we don't have to rely on web process to authenticate the user
+- Add support for kibana template searches, limiting access to tempates the users are suppose to access

 TipJar: https://gist.github.com/coolacid/9537573